 UCD has a wide variety of collaboration links, with (potential) variable risk profiles.
 Therefore, UCD takes a flexible approach to the approval and monitoring of such relationships.

-Consequently, a number of decision-making fora can be involved, depending on the nature of the collaboration (e.g. the University Management Team (UMT), The UMT Global Engagement Group (UMT_GEG), the University Programmes Board (UPB), and College Programme Boards).
-The role of the Vice-President for Global Engagement also continues to evolve as the strategy for global engagement is being developed, which is aimed at ensuring and enhancing the quality of UCD's relationships withexternal partners
+Consequently, a number of decision-making fora can be involved, depending on the nature of the collaboration (e.g. the University Management Team (UMT), the UMT Global Engagement Group (UMT-GEG), the University Programmes Board (UPB), and College Programme Boards).
+The Vice-President for Global Engagement published the Global Engagement Strategy 2016-2020 in September 2016 which articulates UCD's strategy in this area and is aimed at ensuring and enhancing the quality of UCD's relationships with external partners.

 As part of the Programme Development, Approval and Review Framework (PDARF) there is a dedicated set of resources specific to collaborative provision.
-This includes an overview of the approval process and a set of 'Information Sheets' which set out the various definitions and modes of collaboration across key domains including quality assurance and due diligence, programme structures, admissions, registration, fees and financial arrangements, assessment, degree award classification, transcripts/diploma supplements, and parchments and conferring.
+This includes an overview of the approval process and guidance documentation which sets out the various definitions and modes of collaboration across key domains including quality assurance and due diligence, programme structures, admissions, registration, fees and financial arrangements, assessment, degree award classification, transcripts/diploma supplements, and parchments and conferring.
 Each educational programme partnership is underpinned by a Memorandum of Agreement (e.g. Recognised Colleges) and the Curriculum Team in Administrative Services (UCD Registry) also maintains an Implementation Management Plan for each collaborative arrangement to ensure that all relevant operational issues are addressed to ensure the successful activation of the collaboration.